 The weekend will climax on Sunday with our Sunday Church Service at the United Baptist Church located at 14009 New Hampshire Avenue, Silver Spring, MD 20904 from 11:30 am to 1:30 pm to be followed by lunch and the Annual General Meeting at Argyle Park located at 1030 Forest Glen RD Silver Spring, MD, US 20901 from 2:00 pm to 5:30 pm.

-Directions and a schedule of the weekend's activities are be posted on the Foundation's website calendar page at www.rcff1.org/calendar where you can also pay your annual assessments.
+Directions and a schedule of the weekend's activities are being posted on the Foundation's website calendar page at www.rcff1.org/calendarwhere you can also pay your annual assessments.
 The schedule and activities are also posted on the Foundation's Facebook page where you can leave your comments.
-You can also email us your comments to the Foundation's email addresses firstname.lastname@example.org or email@example.com.
+You can also email us your comments to the Foundation's email addresses email@example.com or firstname.lastname@example.org.

 These payments can be made by: Checks payable to RCFF and mail to Post Office Box 2293 Montgomery Village, MD 20886 or to: Richards & Coleman Family Foundation, Inc.